ahmedcodein/salesware/README.md

 ![opportunity Delete Message Confirmation](docs/features/opportunity/opportunity_delete_modal_confirmation.png)

 If the user confirms, two possibility are considered.
-The first is success when the user is authorized as an owner of the opportunity or the Admin of the organization.
+The first is success when the user is authorized as an owner of the opportunity or the user is the Admin of the organization.
 The second case is when the action is denied if the user is neither the owner of the opportunity nor the Admin.
 Both cases are shown below.

 ![opportunity Delete Message Success](docs/features/opportunity/opportunity_delete_modal_success.png)